10 People Who Made the Most Money on Jeopardy!

 Julia Collins: $478,100

 CEO and Founder of Girls Like Me Julia Collins is a leading lady in two categories: She won 20 consecutive games in 2014 and has the highest winnings for a female in regular season raking in $428,100.
-The champion is ranked number three in consecutive games, number four in regular-season play and number nine in all-time winnings (including tournaments) for her total winnings of $478,100.
+The champion is ranked number three in consecutive games, number five in regular-season play and number ten in all-time winnings (including tournaments) for her total winnings of $478,100.
 She lost on a question about Oscar-winning writers whose correct answer was New England writer John Irving.
+Next, take a minute to laugh at these 23 crazy answers given on game shows.